kofiya-technologies/watoto-survival/README.md

 - [Contributing](#contributing)
 - [License](#license)

 ## R Version

-This project requires R version `4.2.0` or higher.
-To check your R version, run:
+This project requires `R` version `4.2.0` or higher.
+To check your R version, run the following command in your R console:

 ```commandline
 sessionInfo()
 ```

 ## Installation

+To get started with WATOTO SURVIVAL, follow these steps:
 1. Create a new R project in RStudio.
 2. Clone the repository.

 ## Usage

+To use the WATOTO SURVIVAL application, follow these steps:
-1. First, use this script `watoto_survival/preprocess_data.R` to clean and recode the raw DHS survey data.
+1. Clean and recode the raw DHS survey data using the script `watoto_survival/preprocess_data.R`.
-2. To proceed with survival analysis on the cleaned DHS survey data, run the `watoto_survival/survival_analysis.R` script.
-Methods from the field of survival analysis, such as the Kaplan-Meier and the Cox regression model, are used here.
+2. Perform survival analysis on the cleaned DHS survey data by running the script `watoto_survival/survival_analysis.R`.
+This script utilizes methods from the field of survival analysis, such as the Kaplan-Meier and the Cox regression model.

 ## Contributing

-Please let us know if you would want to learn more about the project and contribute.
-You can contact us at any time by sending an email to kofiya.technologies@gmail.com.
+We welcome contributions and would be happy to provide more information about the project.
+Feel free to contact us anytime by sending an email to `kofiya.technologies@gmail.com`.

 ## License

-GPL
+WATOTO SURVIVAL is licensed under the GPL license.